 4. They should have let her attend the quarterly meeting

 The problem, of course, stemmed from further lack of clarity (and further, this time maternity discrimination).
-Ms Rajpoot’s job was effectively being done by her subordinate.
+Ms Rajput’s job was effectively being done by her subordinate.
 The maternity locum was providing support to the subordinate.
 This was never going to end well.
-It would not have happened should proper thought have been given to the management of Ms Rajpoot’s six month absence.
+It would not have happened should proper thought have been given to the management of Ms Rajput’s six month absence.

 5. If process isn’t taken seriously, it won’t help you out.